beyarkay/provenance-rs/README.md

 - You see an image of the pope in a sick-ass puffer jacket.
 - 🚨 The image does not have have any provenance 🚨.
 If the photo is real, why did nobody claim ownership for taking it?
-The photographer could probably have made a lot of money by selling the photo to new websites, so why didn't they attach their name to the photo using `provenance`?
+The photographer could probably have made a lot of money by selling the photo to news websites, so why didn't they attach their name to the photo using `provenance`?
 - You decide the image is untrustworthy and move on with your day.